aisingapore/SemiAutoLabeller-Bricks/README.md

 ### Labels Dictionary
 It is important to identify your desired *keys* and *labels*
-* Manually mix and match keywords to create dictionary `labels.csv` with desired categories, with a list of keywords for each category
+* Manually mix and match keywords to create the dictionary `labels.csv` with desired categories, with a list of keywords for each category
 * Notebook takes in `data/labels.csv` to proceed with the semi-supervised labeling